Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 Why ITS is the Wrong Tool Here#

 Let’s pause and think about what we just did.
 In both CausalImpact and CausalPy’s ITS, we modeled the treated unit’s time series and projected a counterfactual forward.
-Both methods relied only on the treated unit’s own history — CausalImpact with a BSTS framework, and CausalPy’s ITS with a state space decomposition (level, trend, and seasonal components).
+Both methods relied only on the treated unit’s own history — CausalImpact with a BSTS framework, and CausalPy’s ITS with a structural state-space decomposition (level, trend, and — here, nominally — seasonal components).
 Neither used the control units.

 But look at the data again.
 We have seven control units that were not affected by the intervention.
 These aren’t just covariates to throw into a regression — they’re donor units that can be combined to construct a synthetic version of the treated unit.